A stranger helped a Jamaican athlete make his Olympic race. He won gold and tracked her down.

 Jamaica’s Ministry of Tourism has since invited Stojkovic to the island.

-Jamaican officials branded Stojkovic “a good Samaritan” and said an “official invitation” from the minister of tourism had been extended for her to visit.
+Jamaican officials branded Stojkovic a good Samaritan and said an “official invitation” from the minister of tourism had been extended for her to visit.

-On Tuesday Stojkovic posted a selfie to her Instagram page that showed her wearing Hansle’s gift to her: a yellow Jamaican Olympic t-shirt.
+On Tuesday, Stojkovic posted a selfie to her Instagram page that showed her wearing Parchment’s gift to her: a yellow Jamaican Olympic T-shirt.

 Smiling at the camera, she described the present as the “perfect fit,” adding, “Thank you so much dear Hansle.”

-Delighted with his win and his reunion with Stojkovic – who he now considers a friend – Parchment left his fans with a message: "be grateful always.”
+Delighted with his win and his reunion with Stojkovic — whom he now considers a friend — Parchment left his fans with a message: “be grateful always.”

 Read more: